Turtle Town Snorkeling Maui

 It’s more of a general area than one fixed pin on a map.
 Conditions change day to day, so captains and crews choose the calmest, clearest section for the best snorkeling.

-Yes—Maui’s honu are here year-round.
+Yes.
+Maui’s honu are here year-round.
 Sightings are common, but wind, swell, and visibility can make a big difference day to day.
-For timing tips, read our best time guide.
+For timing tips, read our Best Time to Visit Turtle Town Guide.

 Safety comes first.
 If visibility is poor or the ocean isn’t cooperating, the captain will choose the best available snorkel location for the day so you still get a great in-water experience.